a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 ```

-The "Relevant features" the recommender identified for me will likely change quite a bit until I have rated enough names.
-I also may change the number of selected features; when I used more, however, I didn't see enough "focus" in my recommendations.
-I like what I was recommended more when I set a stricter limit.
+The "Relevant features" the recommender identified for me will likely become more consistent as I rate more and more names.
+I also may change the number of selected features (right now it's 5); when I used more, however, I didn't see enough "focus" in my recommendations.

-I will fine-tune this recommender from time to time, perhaps explore K-Nearest-Neighbors or improving my code to be more efficient.
-Hopefully this can be of interest to someone out there :P
+I will fine-tune this recommender from time to time, perhaps explore K-Nearest-Neighbors or improve my code to be more efficient.